Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

-If you’re planning to move to Germany, you may be wondering how much it costs to live in Berlin.
-As a couple who has relocated, we’ll demystify if Berlin is expensive compared to the city you live in.
+If you’re planning to move to Germany, you may be wondering how much it costs to live in a city like Berlin.
+As a couple who has relocated, we’ll help demystify whether Berlin is expensive compared to the city you live in.

-Perhaps you’re thinking of taking up a new job, moving your business or maybe you’re planning to further your studies.
-Whatever your reasons may be, this guide will list every expense you’ll need to budget for when living in Berlin.
+Perhaps you’re thinking of taking up a new job, relocating your business, retiring abroad or maybe you’re planning to further your studies.
+Whatever your reasons may be, this guide covers every expense you’ll need to budget for when living in Berlin.

 This comprehensive guide includes what you can expect to pay for rent, groceries, healthcare, transport, gym, entertainment and more.
-We’ve also included a list of the most cost effective companies we use, so you can easily settle into your new life abroad.
+We’ve also included a list of the most cost-effective companies we use, to help you easily settle into your new life abroad.

 Why Live in Berlin?